 Mon - Fri: 8:00am - 5:00pm (closed 12:00pm - 1:00pm)

 The Village of Adamsville was first settled in 1800, when Adam Rickabaugh, a Revolutionary War veteran, brought his family from Virginia to the valley that he had seen while in service.
 He applied to the federal government for this land with his bounty from war.
 His deed is signed by President Thomas Jefferson and Secretary of State James Madison.
 The log village on the Bob Evans Farm includes four cabins and a schoolhouse that have all been reconstructed and renovated on the farm.

 Located in rural Gallia County, the Merry Family Winery is housed in the former Jewell Evans Grist Mill.
 The winery is family owned and operated as well as the vineyards.
 Come and sample their handcrafted wines and sit a spell on the front porch rockers.
-The winery offers Friday night "Pasta Dinners" and has rooms available for large groups.
+The winery has rooms available for large groups.
 It's a perfect place for family and friends to gather in a casual and charming atmosphere.